 - 1/2 Tsp Orange Blossom Water

-- Add almonds to a food processor and grind until you have a coarse meal.
+- Add almonds to a food processor and grind until you have a meal/flour.

-- Add cold coconut oil and pulse, then add brown rice syrup, tahini and orange blossom water and process until it all comes together to form a paste.
+- Transfer almond flour to a bowl and add coconut oil, liquid sweetener, tahini and orange blossom water and mix until it all comes together to form a pasty dough.

 - Remove from oven and let cool completely.
 Do not attempt to take them off the tray while they’re still hot as they will fall apart.
 Once cooled, serve with tea or coffee, or chomp on them alone.